cortexcloud/go-thai-id-card-reader/README.md

 ## Caution

-Claude code completely writes this application.
+* Claude code completely writes this application.
+* Tested on Windows 11 only.

 ## Features